yeojz/otplib/apps/docs/guide/cli-tool.md

 ## Security Notes

+- **Encryption**: `otplibx` uses AES-256-GCM authenticated encryption.
+The key is stored in `.env.keys` with restricted file permissions (0600).
+Never commit this file!
+- **Key management**: You can also set the key via the `OTPLIBX_ENCRYPTION_KEY` environment variable, which takes priority over the key file.
+This is useful for CI/CD pipelines.
-- **Storage security**: Secret storage security depends entirely on your chosen secret manager - ensure it is set up correctly for your threat model.
+- **Storage security**: When using `otplib` directly with external secret managers, security depends entirely on your chosen backend - ensure it is set up correctly for your threat model.
 - **Clipboard exposure**: Copy commands using `pbcopy` or `xclip` may expose tokens via clipboard history.
 Consider disabling clipboard history when working with sensitive tokens.
 - **HOTP atomicity**: Counter updates for HOTP entries are not atomic.
 Avoid concurrent updates to the same HOTP entry from multiple processes.
 - **Guardrails**: By default, secrets shorter than 16 bytes or longer than 64 bytes are rejected.
 Use `guard update` to modify these limits if needed, but understand the security implications.